saideresearch/saideresearch/README.md

 ---

-> "Exploring the universe, one simulation at a time."
+> "Exploring the universe and building data-driven solutions, one simulation at a time."